About the LEC

 - In the event that multiple teams are tied in the standings at the conclusion of the Summer Split, then the team that gained the most points in the Summer Split will be considered the holder of the tiebreaker.

-- The final spot for Worlds will be determined at the NA and EU Regional Qualifiers, the winners of which will be the third seeds of their respective regions.
+- The final spot for Worlds will be determined at the Regional Qualifier, the winners of which will be the third seeds of their respective regions.

 Points will be awarded in the following way:

-You can attend matches live every week at the NA LCS studio in Santa Monica, CA, or the EU LCS studio in Berlin, Germany.
-Click on the "Tickets" tab for more information on seeing the LCS in person.
-You can also watch the LCS live every week on lolesports or on our spoiler-free vods page once the match is finished.
+You can attend matches live every week at the LEC studio in Berlin, Germany.
+Click on the Tickets tab for more information on seeing the LEC in person.
+You can also watch the LEC live every week on lolesports or on our spoiler-free vods page once the matches are finished.